Browner1313/BD-Development/README.md

 # Browner_scripts
-This Repo is full of my open-source scripts I have created or am currently working for the FiveM Framework.
+This Repo is full of my open-source scripts I have created or am currently working on for the FiveM Framework.

 Download the Zip and take the ones you like!
 Delete the ones you dont!